-A student may be administratively withdrawn from the university when in the judgment of the Dean of Students, and after consulting with appropriate university officials, such as the Director of Student Health Services and/or the director of the Counseling Center, it is determined that the student suffers from a physical, mental, emotional, or psychological health condition which poses a significant danger or threat to the student, the university, or a student shall, upon written request, be accorded an appropriate hearing with the Vice President for Student Affairs prior to final decision concerning his or her continued enrollment at the university.
-In emergency situations, a decision on medical withdrawals may be made prior to a hearing, but review of the decision may be made at the student's request.
+A student may be administratively withdrawn from the university when in the judgment of the Dean of Students, and after consulting with appropriate University officials, such as the Director of Student Health Services and/or the Director of the Counseling Center, it is determined that the student suffers from a physical, mental, emotional, or psychological health condition which poses a significant danger or threat to the themselves, others or the University.
+Also, a student may request a medical withdrawal through the office of the Dean of Students.
+Appeals concerning administrative withdrawals or a denial of a student's request for a medical withdrawal should be directed to the Vice President of Student Affairs.
+In emergency situations, a decision on medical withdrawals may be made at the judgment of University officials, but review of the decision may be made at the student's request.